Try on Chin Surgery (Mentoplasty) Solutions

 There are many different ways to improve the look of the chin - beyond silicone implants to correct a chin deficiency - including the use of dermal fillers.
 A plastic surgeon might use fillers to improve the chin area in certain patients who aren't ready for the rigors of chin surgery.
 Or, a plastic surgeon might suggest chin surgery when certain patients request a nose job, to ensure the chin shape and position complements the perceived size of the nose.

 According to Regents of the University of Michigan, chin surgery can also include the correction of a cleft chin, which is a chin that has a dimple in the middle.
-Following are a variety of ways that a chin can be enhanced.
+The following are a variety of ways that a chin can be enhanced.

 When discussing various types of procedures to correct the chin, augmentation of the chin with an implant is the most popular type of chin surgery.
-According to Johns Hopkins Facial Plastic and Reconstructive Surgery, plastic surgeons utilize implants to create contour and volume for a chin that is recessed or lacks projection.
+Plastic surgeons utilize implants to create contour and volume for a chin that is recessed or lacks projection.

 The implants can be made of synthetic material, silicone, bone, and other substances.
 The plastic surgery works best for healthy adults who solely have a concern about the smaller size of their chin.
 If a patient is worried about other concerns, such as the shape of their jaw or a problem with the positioning of their teeth, a chin implant alone may not be the answer.

 However, those merely focused on a chin that is too small may benefit from an implant that provides the projection and definition desired.
 The surgeon must inform the patient that chin augmentation will not improve chin deformities that are better served by orthognathic surgery, which is jaw surgery that corrects problems with the jaw bones and teeth.